coleifer/peewee/docs/peewee/database.rst

 * APSW is faster that the standard library sqlite3 module.
 * Exposes pretty much the entire SQLite C API to your Python app.

-If you would like to use APSW, use the :py:class:`APSWDatabase` from the `apsw_ext` module:
+If you would like to use APSW, use the :class:`APSWDatabase` from the `apsw_ext` module:

 .. code-block:: python